pulp-platform/pulpissimo/fpga/pulpissimo-zcu102/README.md

 The CPU RESET button (SW20) resets the RISC-V CPU.

 ### UART
-PULPissimo's UART port is mapped to Channel D of the FT4232HL chip.
+PULPissimo's UART port is mapped to Channel 2 of the CP2108 chip.
-When connecting the board to a computer using the USB/JTAG/UART micro-USB connector (J164), it is the last of the four detected serial devices.
+When connecting the board to a computer using the USB/JTAG/UART micro-USB connector (J83), it is the last of the four detected serial devices.

 ### JTAG
-Unfortunately, only one channel of the FT4232HL chip is connected to the programmable logic domain.
-Since we are using that channel for UART, the micro-USB connector on the board cannot be used to communicate with the RISC-V debug module over JTAG.
-Instead, you need to connect a separate JTAG adapter to the GPIO port (PMOD0 header) of the board:
+A Digilent JTAG-HS2 adapter is used to connect the RISC-V debug module from the GPIO port (PMOD0 header) of the board to the host.

 | JTAG Signal | FPGA Port | J55 Pin  |
 |-------------|-----------|----------|